 1) If client is following PO based processing in accounts payable then we will need process document of whole procedure i.e. a) Who will be responsible for creating & approving POs? b) Matching points in between PO and Invoice like, item description, quantity, amount. c) What are allowable PO tolerances (allowable difference between PO and invoice) and procedures for invoices exceeding allowable PO tolerances? d) How to close unutilized POs?

 2) Initially, we will process some sample sets of vendor & utility bills in the software as per instructions & existing procedure.
 This is done to check complexity of the process, fine-tine existing procedures, and to establish processing speed.
 This will determine process review benchmarks such as processing speed, work allocations and also help achieve the right work-staff skill fit.

 3) Whenever you upload the data, please fill the file-tracker format provided by India.
 This is a very important format as it helps us keep track of data sent by you against the data received by us.

 4) Team will process sample data in software and could initially raise some clarifications related to nature of expense, accounts, divisional codes, allocations or some software related issues.
 Responses to these queries and our practices questionnaire will be documented as a standard operating manual, which will be updated as and when required.
-Refer a sample copy of the AP Manual

 The feedback generated from the pilot phase is used to assess need for additional training, corrections in process and staffing changes (rarely).
 After successful completion of “Pilot Phase” and resolving of all queries related to processing, the team starts handling complete regular work volume.
 In clients with large invoice processing volumes (100,000 invoices and more monthly), we can be a middle scale-up phase between initial pilot phase and a completely scaled up ongoing work phase.